Exact simulation of the genealogical tree for a stationary branching population and application to the asymptotics of its total length: Introduction

 where $\beta>0$ and $\theta\in \R$.
 The sub-critical (resp. critical) case corresponds to $\theta>0$ (resp. $\theta=0$).
 The parameter $\beta$ can be seen as a time scaling parameter, and $\theta$ as a population size parameter.

-In this model the population dies out a.s. in the critical and sub-critical cases.
+In this model the population dies out a.s.~in the critical and sub-critical cases.
 In order to model branching population with stationary size distribution, which corresponds to what is observed at an ecological equilibrium, one can simply condition a sub-critical or a critical CB to not die out.
 This gives a Q-process, see Roelly-Coppoleta and Rouault \cite{rcr:pdwcfl}, Lambert \cite{l:qsdcsbpcne} and Abraham and Delmas \cite{ad:wdlcrtseppnm}, which can also be viewed as a CB with a specific immigration.
 The genealogical structure of the Q-process in the stationary regime is a tree with an infinite spine.
 This infinite spine has to be removed if one adopts the immigration point of view, in this case the genealogical structure can be seen as a forest of trees.
-For $\theta>0$, let $(Z_t, t\in \R)$ be this Q-process in the stationary regime, so that $Z_t$ is the size of the population at time $t\in \R$.
+For $\theta>0$, let $Z=(Z_t, t\in \R)$ be this Q-process in the stationary regime, so that $Z_t$ is the size of the population at time $t\in \R$.
+The process $Z$ is a Feller diffusion (see for example Section 7 in \cite{cd:spsmrcatsbp}), solution of the SDE:

+where $(B_t, t\geq 0)$ is a standard Brownian motion.
 See Chen and Delmas \cite{cd:spsmrcatsbp} for studies on this model in a more general framework.
+See Section \ref{sec:local_times} for other contour processes associated with the process $Z$.
 Let $A_t$ be the time to the most recent common ancestor of the population living at time $t$, see \reff{eq:def-Ah2} for a precise definition.
-According to \cite{cd:spsmrcatsbp}, we have $\E[Z_t]=1/\theta$, and $\E[A_t]=3/4\beta\theta$, so that $\theta$ is indeed a population size parameter and $\beta$ is a time parameter.\\
+According to \cite{cd:spsmrcatsbp}, we have $\E[Z_t]=1/\theta$, and $\E[A_t]=3/4\beta\theta$, so that $\theta$ is indeed a population size parameter and $\beta$ is a time parameter.